 Starting Team Development of Large Databases

-Before you can manage changes to a database schema, you first create a database project, and then you import objects and settings from the database that you want to manage.
+Before you can use Visual Studio to manage changes to a database schema, you first create a database project, server project, or Data-tier Application project, and then you import objects and settings from the database that you want to manage.
 If you want to manage changes to a very large database, you might want to divide the objects between several database projects.
 By following this practice, you can control which teams or developers can add, modify, or delete code in the different sections of the database.

 You can use two approaches to separate your database into smaller pieces:

-Composite Projects — You can define sections of your database in two or more database projects (in the same solution) that are linked by database project references.
+Composite Projects — You can define sections of your database in two or more database projects (in the same solution or you can reference a compiled .dbschema file) that are linked by database project references.
 When you deploy the project that contains the reference, you also deploy all projects that it references.
-You cannot have circular references between objects in a composite project.
+You cannot have circular references between projects in a composite project.

 Partial Projects — You can export a section of your database project in the form of a .files file.
 You then create a second database project and include the partial project (the .files file).
-This strategy adds those files to the new project but in a read-only form.
+You can then set up write permissions on the original files to restrict changes to those files.
 Therefore, developers who work on the second project can create additional objects that refer to the read-only objects but do not modify them.
 When you build and deploy the second project, a full copy of the database is built, including the read-only sections.
 You can have circular references in a partial project.